Node.js Request Path: DNS, TCP, libuv & Callbacks

 port: 3000,

-The reverse happens too.
+The reverse can happen too.
 A service may listen on IPv6 only.
-The client may try IPv4 first and then recover through IPv6.
-Or one address may route through a VPN while another uses a local network.
-The name is the same.
-The path differs.
+The client may try IPv4 first and recover through IPv6.
+One address may route through a VPN while another uses a local network.
+The hostname is the same.
+The network path is not.

-Failures become aggregated or staged.
-One address can produce ECONNREFUSED, another can time out, and another can succeed.
-The error JavaScript sees depends on the policy that collected those attempts.
-Treat a final connect error as the outcome of candidate selection plus connection attempts, not as proof that one specific DNS answer failed in isolation.
+When every candidate fails, the error you see may summarize several attempts.
+One address can produce ECONNREFUSED, another can time out, and another can fail for a routing reason.
+The final JavaScript error depends on the policy that collected those attempts.
+Treat a final connect error as the result of candidate selection plus connection attempts.
+Do not assume it describes one DNS answer by itself.

-The practical rule is simple enough: log the selected local and remote addresses after connect.
+The practical move is simple - log the selected local and remote endpoints after connect.

 socket.on('connect', () => {